tareena/tareena.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor, <a href="https://mgshss.lums.edu.pk/economics/">Chaudhry Nazar Muhammad Department of Economics</a>, <a href="https://lums.edu.pk/">LUMS</a>
+subtitle: Assistant Professor, <a href="https://mgshss.lums.edu.pk/economics/">Chaudhry Nazar Muhammad Department of Economics</a>, <a href="https://lums.edu.pk/">Lahore University of Management Sciences</a>

 profile:
   align: right